AnyaH0831/homeless-synthetic-data/README.md

-# Homeless Synthetic Data Pipeline
+# RBC Borealis X United Way East Ontario - Chronic Homeless Predictor

-This project loads Toronto SNA data, calibrates it with shelter-flow data, generates synthetic records, and trains a forecast model.
+This is the backend and model for the chronic homeless predictor.
+It uses the Toronto SNA data, (calibrates it with shelter-flow data???? - ANYA CHECK), extrapolates from the data, and trains a predictor model.
+It also tests the Lanark County data by extrapolating the missing features.

 ## Setup